PSD2 Regulation: How To Achieve Client-Side Compliance [White Paper]

 Because this is happening on bank websites, the expectation is that these attacks will start targeting TPP websites as well.

-With the rising prevalence of client-side attacks in mind, PSD2 stipulates a set of mandates which specifically concern client-side protection.
+With the rising prevalence of client-side attacks in mind, PSD2 stipulates a set of mandates that specifically concern client-side protection.
 These include:

 Several other mandates require direct client-side security measures, which we outline in our PSD2 white paper.